-'You shall have it in a few words.
-Miss Bingley sees that her brother is in love with you, and wants him to marry Miss Darcy.
-She follows him to town in hope of keeping him there, and tries to persuade you that he does not care about you.'
+"Yes, there can; for mine is totally different.
+Will you hear it?"
+"You shall have it in a few words.
+Miss Bingley sees that her brother is in love with you and wants him to marry Miss Darcy.
+She follows him to town in the hope of keeping him there, and tries to persuade you that he does not care about you."